 Our partnership with General Assembly (GA) means we’re able to offer Othership members various educational events to help them thrive in their career as a freelancer or founder.

-Whether you want to learn how to Be Your Best Self or Get the Word Out about you and your business, with our joint GA events you’ll learn some of the best methods and techniques to reach your goals.
+Whether you want to learn how to Create a Community or Be Your Best Self, with our joint GA events you’ll learn some of the best methods and techniques to reach your goals.
 That’s what makes these some of the best events for digital entrepreneurs.

 Other Events We Love